in ,

 Advertisement Below:

-Newton’s law of universal gravitational was phenomenal, but there was a problem.
+Newton’s law of universal gravitational was a phenomenal contribution to scientific understanding, but there was a problem.
 According to this law, the gravitational force is transmitted instantaneously and without physically touching the objects.
-For example, it doesn’t take any time at all for the Earth to pull on me.
-Once I jump up, it instantaneously pulls me back down…and without touching me.
-Gravity works just that fast–almost like magic!
+For example, it doesn’t take any time at all for the earth to pull on me.
+Once I jump up, it instantaneously pulls me back down… without touching me.
+Gravity works just that fast — almost like magic!
 Gravity is obviously not magic, but until the 20th century, scientists just couldn’t explain it.

 In walks Albert Einstein.
 In 1905, he published his theory of special relativity, which redefined the way we think of space and time.
-Space and time are relative to where they’re being measured, but the speed of light is same everywhere.
+Space and time are relative to where they’re being measured, but the speed of light is the same everywhere.
 Special relativity is a fascinating, mind-bending topic, but I won’t get into it now.
-I bring it up because Einstein fixed Newton’s problem by working gravity into his new theory of special relativity.
+I bring it up because Einstein fixed Newton’s problem by working gravity into his new theory.

 Einstein’s solution is called the general theory of relativity, or more often, general relativity.
 It’s a geometric description of gravity.
 According to general relativity, gravity is not technically a force.
 It’s the result of space-time being curved by matter.